Mortgage Origination Fee Guide 2025: Complete Guide to Lender Fees

 Yes, sellers can pay origination fees as part of seller concessions, up to certain limits based on your loan type and down payment amount.
 This is negotiated in your purchase contract.

 Don't overpay for your mortgage.
-Compare lenders, negotiate fees, and save thousands on your home loan.
+Get pre-approved with multiple lenders and compare origination fees to save thousands on your home loan.

 Meet Sarah